zohaibshahzadTO/Studio-Ghibli-App/README.md

 After receiving a response from our HTTP request, we can now do some work with it.
 However, the problem is that the response is in JSON and we need to convert that JSON into Javascript objects in order to work with it.

 To do that, we'll use JSON.parse() to parse the response and create a 'data' variable that contains all the JSON as an array of Javascript objects.
 After we'll use forEach() to console.log the title of each film to ensure it's working properly.

+Upon using the inspect option on the Chrome browser and viewing the console, it seems we've successfully accessed the the 20 Studio Ghibli titles.

+However, now what we need to do is come up with some way to deal with errors.
+What if the wrong URL is used or the URL broke and nothing is being displayed?
+When making an HTTP request, the response returns with HTTP status codes.
+404 is quite well known, meaning <b>Not Found</b>, and 200 <b>OK</b> is a successful request.

+To combat this, we can add an <b>If</b> statement, If the URL succeeds, make a range between 200 - 300, else the request fails.